bruab/bruab.github.io/walk-and-talk.md

 Voice only, no screens, no hurry.
 Minimal agenda.

-Exercising my brain and body at the same time, 4+ times per week.
+Exercising my brain and body at the same time, every(ish) day at 3:45pm (US-Central).

 Sounds amazing.
 And to think, I could be living this dream if only I could find someone kind enough to book a call using the calendar below.